-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

-In a study of 43 children with ADHD, those who received an individualized homeopathic remedy showed a significant improvement in behavior compared to children who received placebo.
+In a study of 43 children with ADHD, those who received an individualized homeopathic remedy showed significant improvement in behavior compared to children who received placebo.
 The homeopathic remedies found to be most effective included:

-- Stramonium -- for children who are fearful, especially at night
+- Stramonium.
+For children who are fearful, especially at night.

-- Cina -- for children who are irritable and dislike being touched; whose behavior is physical and aggressive
+- Cina.
+For children who are irritable and dislike being touched; whose behavior is physical and aggressive.

-- Hyoscyamus niger -- for children who have poor impulse control, talk excessively or act overly exuberant
+- Hyoscyamus niger.
+For children who have poor impulse control, talk excessively, or act overly exuberant.

 Mind/body techniques such as hypnotherapy, progressive relaxation, and biofeedback may be useful in treating children and teens.
 Through these techniques, children are often able to learn coping skills they can use for the rest of their lives.
-These treatments allow children to gain a sense of control and mastery, increase self esteem, and decrease stress.
+These treatments allow children to gain a sense of control and mastery, increase self esteem, and reduce stress.

 Biofeedback operates on the principle that children can be trained to modify brain activity associated with ADHD and increase brain activity associated with attention.
 Several studies have shown positive results.

 American Academy of Pediatrics.
 Clinical practice guideline: diagnosis and evaluation of the child with attention-deficit/hyperactivity disorder.
 Pediatrics .
 2000;105(5):1158-1170.

 Arnold LE, Pinkham SM, Votolato N. Does zinc moderate essential fatty acid and amphetamine treatment of attention deficit/hyperactivity disorder?
 J Child Adolesc Psychopharmacol .
 2000;10:111-117.

 Baumgaertel A. Alternative and controversial treatments for attention-deficit/hyperactivity disorder.
 Pediatr Clin of North Am .
 1999;46(5):977-992.

 Bekaroglu M, Aslan Y, Gedik Y. Relationships between serum free fatty acids and zinc, and attention deficit hyperactivity disorder: a research note.
 J Child Psychol Psychiatry .
 1996;37(2):225-227.

 Blumenthal M, ed.
 The Complete German Commission E Monographs: Therapeutic Guide to Herbal Medicines.
 Boston, Mass: Integrative Medicine Communications; 1998:160, 107.

-Bope: Conn's Current Therapy 2010, 1st. ed.
-St. Louis, MO: Saunders.
-2009.
+Bope & Kellerman: Conn's Current Therapy 2013 , 1st. ed.
+St. Louis, MO: Elsevier Saunders; 2012.

 Burgess J, Stevens L, Zhang W, Peck L. Long-chain polyunsaturated fatty acids in children with attention-deficit hyperactivity disorder.
 Am J Clin Nutr.
 2000; 71(suppl):327S-330S.